drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/how/main.md

 ```

 For example the following code selects a random integer between 0 and 100 and
-then prints a different string depending on what the number was.
+then return a different string depending on what the number was.

 ```{code-cell} ipython3
 import random